cHo0s3N/DeepFake-Videos-Detection/README.md

 ```
 Enjoy!😊

-### If any questions, do not hasitate to create an issue!
+### If any questions, do not hesitate to create an issue!